guzba/crunchy/README.md

 ## About

-Crunchy provides pure Nim implementations of common data integrity checks (cyclic redundancy checks and checksums).
-These implementations are tuned for performance, including amd64 and arm64 SIMD where possible.
+Crunchy provides pure Nim implementations of common hashes and data integrity checks (cyclic redundancy checks and checksums).
+These implementations are intende dto be high-performance, including amd64 and arm64 SIMD implementations or using instruction set intrinsics.

-In addition to pleasant and safe Nim typed APIs, Crunchy also has optional pointer + len APIs.
-These enable zero-copy data integrity checks.

 Function | Scalar | SIMD: | amd64 | arm64
 ---       | ---   | ---   | ---   | ---: